 As a childhood and adolescent psychiatrist, I see young people each day who are struggling with being overweight.
-It’s a problem more common than many parents might think, with obesity now affecting about one in five children and teens in the United States, according to the Centers for Disease
+It’s a problem more common than many parents might think, with obesity now affecting about one in five children and teens in the United States, according to the Centers for Disease Control and Prevention.

 For most young people, carrying too many extra pounds is a sensitive topic and one they’re not eager to talk about.
 And that’s understandable.
 Many kids who are overweight or obese suffer from low self-esteem and anxiety surrounding their body image.
 Some endure insensitive comments from classmates every day and even outright bullying.
 While it might be tempting to let it go and hope that your child will grow out of the problem, it’s best not to ignore your child’s weight issues given the associated risks to kids’ health.
 These include increased risk for high blood pressure, high cholesterol and type 2 diabetes; breathing problems such as asthma and sleep apnea; joint problems and fatty liver disease.